-It was also the birthplace of Nanzhao Kingdom, a local government which was relatively independent of the central government of Tan Dynasty (618–907), so naturally there are many historical remains and legends alike.
-Inside the county live 23 nationalities, including six permanent residents Han, Yi, Hui, Bai, Miao and Lisu.
+It was also the birthplace of Nanzhao Kingdom, a local government that was relatively independent of the central government of Tan Dynasty (618–907), so naturally, there are many historical remains and legends alike.
+Inside the county live 23 nationalities, including six permanent residents Han, Yi, Hui, Bai, Miao, and Lisu.
 They have settled down here for more than 100 years.

 Weishan County with a long history has numerous historic sites and scenic spots, worthy to be visited and researched.
-The county has preserved more than 2,100 cultural relics in museums, and over 30 cultural relics sites under province, prefecture and county level protection, such as the ancient city built during the Ming Dynasty (1368–1644), Weibao Mountain, one of the fourteen famous Taoist mountains in China, and Dong Lianhua (East lotus) Village, one of the permanent post for horse caravans during Ming and Qing Dynasty.
+The county has preserved more than 2,100 cultural relics in museums, and over 30 cultural relics sites under province, prefecture and county-level protection, such as the ancient city built during the Ming Dynasty (1368–1644), Weibao Mountain, one of the fourteen famous Taoist mountains in China, and Dong Lianhua (East lotus) Village, one of the permanent post for horse caravans during Ming and Qing Dynasty.

 Ancient Weishan City

 The preserved Weishan City, built in the twenty-second year (1389) of the Hongwu reign in the Ming Dynasty, has a history of over 600 years up to now.
 It was the birthplace of Nanzhao Kingdom, a local government which was relatively independent of the central government of Tan Dynasty.
 Surrounded by thick walls, the city only has four gates in each direction.
 Inside the city constructs rectangular layout and street system of chessboard type.
 There are totally 25 streets and 18 lanes.

 A high city wall surrounded serves as both defensive and retaining device for the city.
 On the north part of the wall built the famous gate tower, Gongchen Building, a double-eave magnificent tower, on which two inscribed horizontal boards are hung respectively, one with "Kui Xiong Liu Zhao" (魁雄六诏) facing south and another with "Wan Li Zhan Tian" (万里瞻天) facing north.

-As one of the fourteen famous Taoist mountains in China, Weibao Mountain features a combination of enchanting scenery and refined ancient architecture, and has been proclaimed as a key cultural relics site under the provincial protection.
+As one of the fourteen famous Taoist mountains in China, Weibao Mountain features a combination of enchanting scenery and refined ancient architecture and has been proclaimed as a key cultural relics site under provincial protection.
 It covers an area of 19 square kilometers (7 sq. mi.) with the main peak altitude of 2569 meters (8428 ft).